kaustuvkunal/Big-Data/README.md

 ###
-Feedback and pull requests are welcome.
+Suggestions and pull requests are welcome.